 • Herbs and other supplements play a huge role in staying healthy during cancer treatment and afterwards.
 These should be approached with caution, as many of the ingredients can interact with medications.
 Homeopathic and Chinese medicine practitioners offer a variety of supplements that boost cell production.
 Many have scientific studies that back up their claims.

-exercise also makes a huge difference in how well the immune system functions.
+• As probably one of the hardest things for cancer patients to deal with, exercise also makes a huge difference in how well the immune system functions.
 The disease process itself, as well as the treatment, leaves cancer sufferers with little energy.
 It is best to begin slowly and work up to a tolerable level.

 No comments: